Wikid82/kometa_files/README.md

 ## 📍 Overview

-<code>❯ Kometa_Files is my repository for premade, properly mapped, Kometa Files.
+<code>❯ When I found Kometa, I also found myself coding files more than actually watching the media I have on my server.
+Spend less time coding them yourself.
+Kometa_Files is my repository for premade, properly mapped, Kometa Files.
 The individual files make it possible to pick and choose the ones you'd like, or use them all. </code>

 ---